OSAA Rankings Frequently Asked Questions

 How are forfeits counted in the RPI rankings?

 Forfeits count as a loss for the forfeiting team and a win for the team receiving the forfeit victory.
-Additionally, a team's OWP has any forfeits removed from that opponent's record.
+Additionally, a team's OWP has any forfeits removed from that opponent's record unless the forfeited contest was played and the outcome on the field was not changed by the forfeit.

 What happened to factoring in my Opponents' Opponents' Winning Percentage (OOWP?)